kyma-project/kyma/docs/application-connector/docs/09-03-event-service.md

-Event service provides an endpoint for fetching subscribed events for the application.
-To do so, make a call:
+The Event Service provides an endpoint for fetching subscribed Events for the application.
+To fetch all of them, make a call:

 ```
 curl https://gateway.{CLUSTER_DOMAIN}/{APP_NAME}/v1/events/subscribed -k --cert {APP_CERT} --key {APP_CERTS_KEY}